Almor21/Almor21/README.md

 ###

-I am a systems engineering student with a strong focus on web development 🔭, both frontend and backend.
-I am passionate about creating innovative and elegant  solutions ✨ using modern technologies such as TypeScript, React, and Next.js 🚀.<br/>
+I am Fullstack Web Developer and systems engineering student with strong frontend and backend skills.
+I am passionate about creating innovative and elegant  solutions ✨ using modern technologies such as TypeScript, Next.js and Nest.js 🚀.<br/>
   For more information about my work and projects, feel free to visit my website [edinsonnoriega](https://edinsonnoriega.vercel.app/) 🌟.
 I’m always happy to connect and share more about what I do!

 ###